KnowageLabs/Knowage-Documentation/chapter_3/security_management/role_user.rst

 User unlock
 ^^^^^^^^^^^

 If user reaches the maximum number of failed login attempts (editable in advanced configurations), it will be blocked by Knowage and access will be denied.
-By accessing Knowage with an user having user management privileges, the blocked user will be displayed with a red warning sign and it will be possible to unlock it using the "unlock user" button.
-After that user will be able to log in using the latest credentials set.
+By accessing Knowage with a user having user management privileges, the blocked user will be displayed with a red warning sign and it will be possible to unlock it using the "unlock user" button.
+After that, the user will be able to log in using the latest set of credentials.

 .. figure:: media/image115.png